Shotokan Karate

 Tabako geri.
 Cigarette kick (kick someone's cigarette from their mouth or hand)

 Tama geri or kogan geri.
 Kick to testicles.
-Kokan geri (spelled with 'k')
+Kokan geri (spelled with 'k') is general any-gender groin kick and more polite

 Click to hear native pronunciation of the keri by student Lisa Nakata